Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E02-CPE.md

 Try to compile these programs using the programming environment of your choice.

 ???
 Solution "Click to see the solution."
-    We'll use the default version of the programming environment (23.09 at the moment of the course in May 2024), but in case you want to use a particular version, e.g., the 22.12 version, and want to be very sure that all modules are loaded correctly from the start you could consider using
+    We'll use the default version of the programming environment (24.03 at the moment of the course in December 2024), but in case you want to use a particular version, e.g., the 23.12 version, and want to be very sure that all modules are loaded correctly from the start you could consider using

     ```
-    module load cpe/22.12
+    module load cpe/23.12
-    module load cpe/22.12
+    module load cpe/23.12
     ```

+    (but don't try this now or undo again by loading `cpe/25.03` twice or logging in again).

     So note that we do twice the same command as the first iteration does not always succeed to reload all modules in the correct version.
 Do not combine both lines into a single `module load` statement